LauraLangdon/knn/README.md

 # knn
-Predicting whether a Tweet was authored by Trump
+Predicting whether a Tweet was authored by Trump, using k-nearest neighbors.